-Child among 4 hurt in Baker crash Wednesday morning
+Child ejected from vehicle, airlifted to hospital after head-on crash

 Latest Weather Blog

-BAKER - Four people, including a child, were hurt after a wreck in East Baton Rouge late Wednesday morning.
+BAKER - Four people were rushed to a hospital, including a child who was taken by helicopter, after a head-on collision in East Baton Rouge late Wednesday morning.

-The crash was reported around 11:30 a.m. on Main Street in Baker.
-Authorities said all four victims were taken to a hospital.
+The crash was reported around 11:30 a.m. on Main Street near Rafe Meyer Road in Baker.
+According to the Baker Police Department, one of the vehicles involved crossed into the opposite lane and hit another vehicle.

+It wasn't immediately clear whether the child, whose age has not yet been disclosed, was in the vehicle that was traveling the wrong direction.
+Police Chief Carl Dunn said the juvenile victim was not in a child seat a the time and was ejected from the vehicle.

 Trending News